prithvi733/Sorting-Algorithms/README.md

-# Selection sort and Insertion sort
+# EX-7 Selection sort and Insertion sort
+# Date:
 ## Aim:
 To write a program to perform selection sort and insertion sort using python programming.
 ## Equipment’s required: